Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lewisham and are not the council.
 About us

-The Council of Lewisham will convene on Wednesday, 4 March 2026, to discuss the Council Budget for the 2026/27 financial year.
-The meeting agenda also includes proposals for temporary changes to polling places for the May 2026 elections and the delegation of authority to the Returning Officer for future temporary amendments.
+The Council of Lewisham met on Wednesday, 4 March 2026, to discuss a range of significant issues, including the Council Budget for 2026/27 and temporary changes to polling places for the upcoming May 2026 elections.
+The meeting also included a review of the Statement of Licensing Policy.

 Council Budget 2026/27